ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/README.md

 OK

 ```
-If All of the above commands work, you do not need to set the default baud rate to 9600 or flash the firmware using esptool.py.
+If all of the above commands work, you do not need to set the default baud rate to 9600 or flash the firmware using esptool.py.
 If the above commands do not work, you may need to change the default baud rate and upload new firmware.

 #### ESP8266 set default baud rate 9600